-Pianist who received support for two years to study at the Guildhall School of Music & Drama in London.
+Martin is a pianist who received support from the Anglo-Swedish Society for two years to study at the Guildhall School of Music & Drama in London.
 Today, he is one of the most sought-after Swedish musicians of his generation, known especially for his recordings of the music of Wilhelm Stenhammar.

 Martin enjoys a busy international career as a concerto soloist and recitalist, and is also a passionate chamber musician.
 While his repertoire includes a large number of standard works from the baroque, classical and romantic periods, Martin is also keen to promote newer music and lesser known works in his concert programmes.
 In December 2009 Sweden’s main classical music magazine Opus placed Martin as number five in their New Year’s list of the most significant Swedish musicians.